Why microgrids are an exciting solution for regional WA

 These two microgrids are providing great insights in how we model other microgrids and will feed into detailed studies of other potential locations.

-If an area doesn’t suit a microgrid solution, there are other alternatives we can consider, like the very successful SPS units which are already being rolled out in batches across regional WA.
+If an area doesn’t suit a microgrid solution, there are other alternatives we can consider, like the very successful like the very successful SPS which are already being rolled out in batches across regional WA.
 In a way these operate like a little mini-microgrid for a single consumer.

 Eventually, we envision a modular, autonomous grid utilising microgrids and SPS in most regional WA areas with interconnections to the main grid available where necessary.